Client Network Rail

 125 kVA generator

 Cost-effective auto-start railway power supply for heating cabinets

 We installed a 125 kVA generator with auto-start capabilities.
 The generator was linked to an industrial thermostat that told the generator to turn on when temperatures fell below 5oC and automatically switch off when temperatures rose again.
 We put the thermostat away from equipment that gave off heat so readings accurately reflected the true temperature on the points.

-We also provided fully bunded fuel tanks, to increase the running time between refuelling, as well as trace heated fuel lines supplied via an RCB protected 240 V supply from the generator.
+We understood that frozen tracks and train delays can have a significant impact on passengers and service during the winter seasons, that's why we also provided fully bunded fuel tanks, to increase the running time between refuelling, as well as trace heated fuel lines supplied via an RCB protected 240 V supply from the generator.

 The generator was monitored by our diagnostic software – ARM (Aggreko Remote Monitoring) to ensure it operated in tip-top form.

 Finding cost-effective solutions for railway point heating systems.

 Cost-effective auto-start railway power supply to heat points

 By heating the power points the contractor was able to continue the railway maintenance project without disrupting the railway.
 On-demand power, provided by our auto-start set-up, saved money on fuel, as the generator turned itself off at the stipulated temperature.